-@SHEARites.IG @SHEARites @historians.social
+@SHEARites @SHEARites @SHEARites.IG @SHEARites Society for Historians @historians.social of the Early American Republic

 COVID-19 INFORMATION

 Masks encouraged.

 Under current guidelines the city of Philadelphia encourages all residents and visitors to be vaccinated, including booster shots as appropriate, and suggests that all assess individual risks and consider face coverings in public.